asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/index.md

----

-**WARNING!:**
+!!! warning
     Under Construction

----

----
+[//]: # (end-warning)

+!!! note
-**Note:**  Top-level page for configuration pages about ODBC modules, native database connectors and modules used for realtime.
+    Top-level page for configuration pages about ODBC modules, native database connectors and modules used for realtime.

----
+[//]: # (end-note)